 Fire stopping

 In relation to fire protection, the concept of “fire zone” plays an important role, which is related to the safety of the facility.
 A fire zone is a definite unit defined from a fire protection point of view, which is separated from adjacent units by fire-stopping structures with defined fire resistance limits.
 For the operation of the facility, it becomes necessary to create penetrations on these fire-resistant structures, and it is extremely important to properly seal these penetrations with a fire-resistant seal in order to ensure that the safety level does not decrease.
-To solve this, fire-stopping and often intumescent or heat-absorbing ( ablative) systems are typically installed.
+To solve this, fire-stopping intumescent or heat-absorbing (ablative) systems are typically installed as a sealing solution.

 - Intumescent system